bharatdeora-tech/SensorApp-Data-Architecture-Assessment/ARCHITECTURE.md

  └── Audit Logs
 ```

-Although simple, this design causes transactional operations, telemetry ingestion, reporting, and audit logging to compete for the same database resources.
+Although simple, this architecture causes transactional operations, telemetry ingestion, reporting, and audit logging to compete for the same resources.

+As telemetry volumes increase, scalability and operational efficiency become increasingly difficult to maintain.

 ---

 # Proposed Target Architecture